-flowbits: set, name →flow.
-Will set the condition/'name', if present, in the flowbits: isset, name →an alert Can be used in the rule to make sure it generates when the rule matches ${\tt and}$ the condition ${\tt is}$ set ${\tt in}{\tt l}$ \hookrightarrow the flow. flowbits: toggle, name Reverses the present setting.
-So ${\bf for}$ example ${\bf if}$ a it will be unset and vice-versa. flowbits: unset, name Can be used to unset the condition ${f in}$ the flow. flowbits: isnotset, name Can be used in the rule to make sure it generates ⊶an alert (continues on next page)
+flowbits: set, name Will set the condition/'name', if present, in the flow.

+- flowbits: isset, name Can be used in the rule to make sure it generates an alert when the rule matches and the condition is set in the flow. - flowbits: toggle, name Reverses the present setting.
+So for example if a condition is set, it will be unset and viceversa.

+flowbits: unset, name Can be used to unset the condition in the flow.

-''' when it matches and the condition is not set in,
+flowbits: isnotset, name Can be used in the rule to make sure it generates an alert when it matches and the condition is not set in the flow.

-→the flow.

-flowbits: noalert No alert will be generated by this rule. '''
+flowbits: noalert No alert will be generated by this rule.